What is Safe Simple Trading?

 If a trade was “stopped out” the amount of the loss is subtracted from your account balance.
 If the closing price is lower than your selling price or higher than your buying price, the difference is profit that is added to your account.

-There are lots of tweaks our traders use — larger or smaller stops, entering trades a bit before or a bit after Nat’s inflection points, trading a larger number of contracts in “hot” markets, etc. — but the basic process is that simple.
+There are lots of tweaks our traders use — larger or smaller stops, entering trades a bit before or a bit after Nat’s inflection points, trading a larger number of contracts in “hot” markets, using both first and second entry levels, etc. — but the basic process is that simple.

 Does it make money?

-Of course it does.
-We have traders who have been doing this with us since 2004.
-Why do you think they stick around?
+That’s a formula for consistent profits, and it explains why we have traders who have been doing this with us since 2004.

 In the first three months of 2019 the method had: